The following post is from Katie of Kitchen Stewardship: 3 toxins to kick out of your beauty routine

 They’re usually under slightly longer names, like methylparaben or propylparaben, but if you see “paraben” as any part of any ingredient, get rid of it, especially if young children might use the product.

-Parabens have been found in breast tumors and the urine of nearly all U.S. adults, no matter what their gender, ethnic, or economic backgrounds.
-Parabens mimic estrogen, potentially disrupting hormone function, which can lead to reproductive issues as well as cancers and even immune and neurological disorders.
+Parabens have been found in breast tumors and the urine of nearly all U.S. adults, no matter their gender, ethnicity, or economic background.
+Parabens mimic estrogen, potentially disrupting hormone function, which can lead to reproductive issues, cancers, and even immune and neurological disorders.

-Just this summer I visited the homes of a few friends with new babies, and I spotted parabens both in the supposedly “gentle, natural” baby wash and, even more frighteningly in my opinion, in the Huggies brand of baby wipes (not Pampers or a few store brands, interestingly enough).
-You don’t rinse off baby wipes… *shudder*
+Just this summer, I visited the homes of a few friends with new babies, and I spotted parabens both in the supposedly “gentle, natural” baby wash and, even more frighteningly, in my opinion, in the Huggies brand of baby wipes (not Pampers or a few store brands, interestingly enough).
+You don’t rinse off baby wipes… *shudder* Your best bet is to choose products that are made from organic and natural ingredients, such as those from Pump Haircare.

 Because regulations for care products aren’t nearly as strict as foods, manufacturers don’t have to list every single item.
 Phthalates usually hide under “parfum” or “fragrance,” which could hide up to 4,000 different ingredients.
 Anytime I see “fragrance” on an ingredients list, I read it as, “I don’t know what’s in there and the company doesn’t care enough about me or full disclosure to tell me…hmmm…” It’s suspicious at best, something to be avoided always just in case at worst.